Friends of Music at CtK

 0 Comments

 I wonder what this title evoked in you readers...
 I know my husband would sardonically think, "Allergies."
 The big challenge to all of our lives these days is the COVID-19 pandemic, and it's affecting us all differently.
-Some are busier, some are bored; some will be glad to be free of a noisy household, others are lonely.
+Some are busier, some are bored; some long to be free from a noisy household, while others are lonely.
 It's feast or famine.
 Younger folks might associate the stress of final exams or final papers with this title.
 Over the years, I've come to realize just how much suffering surrounds the spring holidays as well: Mother's Day, Memorial Day, and Father's Day.
 In my inner circle of friends and family, I've seen these "holidays" evoke memories of abandonment, infertility, death of a parent, death of a child, exhaustion from too many family obligations, disappointing relationships, chronic illness and pain, years of hurt, and in some cases, abuse.

 I've grown to the understanding that is the exact reaction we ought to have.
 What?
 NO!
 That is too much to ask.
 That is cruel and he doesn't deserve it!
 Isn't there another way?
 How horrible!